10 Aug How Drinking Water Can Help You Lose Weight

-We all know that drinking plenty of water is vital for health, but many of us still aren’t actually doing it.
-Recent research reveals that nearly half (45%) of the population aren’t drinking the daily recommended amount of fluid, while over 6 million Brits aren’t drinking any sugar free fluid at all.
+Despite known that drinking plenty of water is important, many of us still aren’t actually doing it.
+A survey of 2000 people conducted by supplement brand Vidrate revealed that nearly half (45%) of the population aren’t drinking the daily recommended amount of fluid, while over 6 million Brits aren’t drinking any sugar free fluid at all.

 So why is drinking water so important?
 How can it help us lose weight?
 And how can we make sure we get enough?